 Link Building Services in Dallas / Fort Worth

 Back links have been chased down since the beginning of time.
 Well, since the beginning of Google at least.
 What are back links and why do people care about them?
 A back links is when a third-party website links back to your website.
 An example of this is when you create a page for your business on Yellow Pages and they have a link which says “visit website”.
-This links which connects to your website is called a back link.
+This links which connects to your website is called a back link. *We also offer link building as a service for our white label SEO partners.

 Why are back links important?